Telecommunication-Telemedia-Assessment/bitstream_mode3_videoparser/development.md

-The bitstream mode 3 video parser can run under windows and linux, however the windows setup is a bit more complicated.
+The bitstream mode 3 video parser can user under Windows and Linux, however the Windows setup is a bit more complicated, e.g. requires visual studio for compilation.

 ## Repository structure